shantoroy/shantoroy.github.io/_posts/2021-06-04-intro-to-reinforcement-learning-part1-basic-concepts.md

 - **Agent**  – is a learner whose target is to maximize the cumulative reward at each time step of a game.
 The agent finds a policy to understand the best action to take given a particular state of the environment.
 Example: each player in a Chess game  is defined as the agent whose target is to win the game with best possible combination of moves.

-- **Action ($a$)**  – a list of actions that an agent can perform at each state of the environment.
+- **Action ($$a$$)**  – a list of actions that an agent can perform at each state of the environment.
 Example: At the beginning state of Chess, a player can use any of his pawns to go forward, or any of the Knights.

-- **State ($s$)**  – the present condition of the agent/player in the environment.
+- **State ($$s$$)**  – the present condition of the agent/player in the environment.
 Example: The beginning condition of a Chess board where a player is yet to take an action.

-- **Reward ($r$)**  – for each action taken by an agent, the environment outputs a reward.
+- **Reward ($$r$$)**  – for each action taken by an agent, the environment outputs a reward.
 It’s usually a scalar value and nothing but feedback from the environment

 ### Additional Important Terminologies
 - **Discount Factor ($\gamma$)** - In a RL problem, the agent tries to maximize the cumulative reward at each time step $t$,